sodacan-net/sodacan-core/agent/README.md

-# SodaCan Agent
+# Sodacan Agent
 The SodaCan agent provides a framework around the execution of one or more  `modules`.
-It also is where custom or plugin code can be added to a module for specific kinds of interfaces.

-An agent contains timer and clock capabilities used by modules.
-And, finally, it is an agent which subscribes and responds to inbound messages from the message bus.
-And it publishes messages at the conclusion of a "message cycle" through the runtime.
+The Sodacan agent is mostly a thin wrapper around the Sodacan runtime.
+It manages the top-level list of modules handled by that agent and creates the thread used by each module.

-The actual processing of a message is done but the <a href="../runtime/README.md">Runtime</a> component.
+As with other aspects of Sodacan, modules are organized by *mode* in an agent.
+So, it is possible that one agent is hosting the same module in tw different modes.
+One being completely independent from the other, including, possibly, different versions of the module in each mode.